top of page

 • 7 min read

-Entrepreneurship is a bold and transformative path for everyone, and for women it can be one filled with unique challenges and incredible opportunities.
+Entrepreneurship is a bold and transformative path for everyone.
+For women, it can be filled with unique challenges and incredible opportunities.

-Despite representing about half of the world’s population, women-owned businesses only represent 39.4% of U.S. firms.
-These businesses face challenges in funding, mentorship and most importantly, access to networks.
+Despite representing about half of the world’s population, women-owned businesses only account for 39.4% of U.S. firms.
+These businesses face challenges in funding, mentorship, and, most importantly, access to networks.
 But this is changing.
-Stories, resources and movements are on the rise to support women entrepreneurs.
+Stories, resources, and movements are on the rise to support women entrepreneurs.

-If you are a woman entrepreneur, or even aspiring to become one, here are seven essential things you need to succeed, from must-know resources, to life changing motivation.
+If you are a female entrepreneur or aspiring to become one, here are seven essential things you need to succeed, from must-know resources to life-changing motivation.

 Businesswoman